Amdrel/jamiekuppens.com/content/post/building-multi-tenant-applications-on-gae/index.md

 With the rise of cloud computing and the proliferation of new users to the web, it has become a necessity for successful web applications to be able to serve thousands of users whilst being reliable, fast, and secure.
-People depend on web services in their day-to-day lives much more than they did during the internet's infancy and it's expected that applications meet user expectations in order to stay relevant.
+People depend on web services for their day-to-day lives much more than they did during the internet's infancy, and it's expected that applications meet user expectations in order to stay relevant.

 <!--more-->